Nationals vs. Tigers Player Props Betting Odds

 Thomas Stats

-- Thomas has recorded 47 hits with six doubles, a triple, six home runs and 12 walks.
-He has driven in 21 runs with four stolen bases.
+- Thomas has 50 hits with seven doubles, a triple, six home runs, 12 walks and 23 RBI.
+He's also stolen four bases.

-- Thomas will look for his sixth straight game with a hit in this contest.
-In his last five games he is hitting .350 with two doubles, two home runs, two walks and three RBI.
+- Thomas has hit safely in six games in a row.
+During his last 10 games he is batting .341 with three doubles, three home runs, three walks and six RBI.

 Thomas Recent Games